-When Dr. Monica M. White was a faculty member at Wayne State University in her hometown of Detroit, Mich.
-(2005-2012), she noticed a revival of urban agriculture in the city.
+When Dr. Monica M. White was a faculty member at Wayne State University in her hometown of Detroit, Michigan (2005-2012), she noticed a revival of urban agriculture in the city.
 “I had known about the resurgence of the urban ag movement around 2006-2007 and recognized that all the images and stories projected were not African- American.”

 These were more recent transplants to the area that wanted to engage in the agricultural movement but there was no acknowledgment of the city’s prior agricultural movement and the role of the African-American community.
 “I wanted to tell the story with respect to the people who were critical to this revitalization,” says White, now an assistant professor of environmental justice at the University of Wisconsin-Madison, where she teaches environmental justice, urban agriculture and food systems.

 The foundation was born for “Freedom Farmers: Agricultural Resistance and the Black Freedom Movement,” authored by White, which offers a fresh look at the topics of farming and food accessibility in urban spaces.
 The book presents a new narrative to the black farming experience, viewing agriculture as resistance and liberty rather than oppression and exploitation, the more popular lens through which it is primarily viewed.
 Tracing historical events from the early slave gardens to the Colored Farmers Alliance and onto current day urban cooperatives and farmers, White highlights the path of black farming to food sovereignty, expanding the scope and reach of the black freedom struggle to include the contributions of southern Black farmers and organizations.